-Based upon the nature of the Project, review of available current literature, review of federal and state records of threatened and endangered species, and the field survey conducted on July 22, 25, & 26, 2016, it is not anticipated that federal or state threatened or endangered species will be impacted by the Project as currently planned.
+Based upon the nature of the Project, review of available current literature, review of federal and state records of species of concern, and review of agency correspondence, it is not anticipated that federal or state species of concern will be impacted by the Project as currently planned (see below).
+AEP has worked to develop a construction access plan that contains the least amount of impact to sensitive resources (wetlands, streams, etc.), as well as minimizing impacts to threatened and endangered species habitat that may be present along the alignment.